SubigyaPaudel/Beer-Game-Frontend/README.md

 python3 manage.py runserver
 ```

-The backend API documentation is served at endpoint `api/swagger/`.
+The backend API documentation is served at endpoint `api/swagger/` of the domain where the server is running.

 # Individual contribution